fablabbrighton/digital-fabrication-module/docs/_course-notes-lm225-2020/2d-laser.md

 ### After the cut
 * Leave the lid closed with the extractor on for 30 seconds
-* Clean the bed - take it to the sink and carefully clean it without bending the sheet
+* Clean the bed - If using the metal sheet, take it to the sink and carefully clean it without bending the sheet

 ## Advanced laser cutter use